 Virts would call on that experience when he blasted beyond Earth's atmosphere in November for a six-month stay aboard the International Space Station.

 Piloting fighter jets taught Virts how to prioritize tasks on a moment's notice, to think on his feet, to communicate quickly and succinctly.

 When it came to being an astronaut, "it was probably the most important training foundation I had," a literally buoyant Virts said in the microgravity of the space station Wednesday.

 He floated between fellow flight engineer Samantha Cristoforetti and Expedition 42 Commander Butch Wilmore for an interview with Air Force Times broadcast live on NASA TV.

-Like Virts, Cristoforetti and Wilmore are military pilots.
+Like Virts, Cristoforetti and Wilmore are both military pilots themselves.
 Wilmore flew tactical jets for the U.S. Navy; Cristoforetti piloted fighters for the Italian air force.

 The experience put Cristoferetti in the habit of handling complex machines in operational environments.
 It also taught her self-discipline, perseverance and to put the goals of the team before the goals of oneself.